Using a third-party clipping/portfolio service for freelancers

 Those that offer a bunch of other features besides tracking your clips:

-I went overboard with my page in Contently, putting more than 400 article links together.
+I went overboard with my page in Contently, putting more than 500 article links together.
 I think they have the best of the three systems.
 Not sure that after you have more than 25 stories in your portfolio if it really matters and then you still have to weed out the dead links manually.
 I was into them early on, when they offered a decent wage (defined as >$1/word).
 They mostly offer much, much less.
-A recent inquiry from an assignment editor for this rate resulted in no real response back from the actual client, so consider that before you invest much time here.
+An inquiry from an assignment editor for this rate resulted in no real response back from the actual client, so consider that before you invest much time here.

 I was also early into Skyword, and they have suffered much the same fate as Contently, including moving to the cheap side of the fee structure.
 So steer clear if you can.
+It also deleted my portfolio.
+You are paid exclusively via PayPal, (and paid with a two or three-week delay) which is an issue for me since I deleted my account years ago and don’t want to start a new one now.

 MB has a bunch of different services, including a database of FL opps, a page of links to your published work (which you have to manually construct), links to various editorial mastheads and edit cals, tons of online courses (such as fact checking for journalists, essential digital journalism skills, and building your brand voice), and ways to build your career.
 You can sign up for a 14-day trial.
 Here is Esther Shein’s site.
 She told me that like Contently and Skyword, she got a lot of business early on but now uses it mostly for maintaining her clips.